 and

-b) The start time of SCell interruption during PCell active BWP switch does not happen outside the BWP switch delay
+b) If the UE starts to report valid ACK/NACK for SCell from the first UL slot that occurs after the beginning of DL slot (j+TBWPswitchDelay+ Interruption length + k1)

 and

-c) The interruption of SCell is not longer than the interruption duration specified for active BWP switch in TS 38.133 [6] clause 8.2.2.2.5
+c) If the number of consecutive missing ACK/NACK for SCell is no more than 2 for configuation 6.5.6.1.1-1/3 and no more than 1 for configuation 6.5.6.1.1-2/4/5

 Then, the number of successful subtests is increased by one.
 Otherwise, count a fail for the test and go to step 7

-7. After T3 expires, the UE switch back to BWP-1, if the switch fails, switch off the UE.
+7. If the switch fails, switch off the UE.

-Then ensure the UE is in state RRC_CONNECTED with generic procedure parameters Connectivity NR, Connected without release On and Test Mode On according to TS 38.508-1 [14] clause 4.5.8.
-Repeat steps 2-7 until the confidence level according to Tables G.2.3-1 in Annex G clause G.2 is achieved.
+Then ensure the UE is in state RRC_CONNECTED with generic procedure parameters Connectivity NR, Connected without release On and Test Mode On according to TS 38.508-1 [14] clause 4.5.

+and then

+The SS shall send a RRCReconfiguration message with updated bandwidth part configuration Active BWP-1 in table 6.5.6.1.1.5-1 for DL BWP switch.
+Then the UE shall transmit a RRCReconfigurationComplete message.

+8. Repeat steps 2-7 until the confidence level according to Tables G.2.3-1 in Annex G clause G.2 is achieved.

 The SS verifies the DL BWP switch time in PCell by counting the slots from the time when the BWP switch command is received or bwp-InactivityTimer timer expires till an ACK/NACK is received.

 The SS verifies that potential interruption to SCell is carried out in the correct time span by monitoring ACK/NACK sent in SCell during BWP switch of PCell, respectively.

+Interruption length is defined in TS 38.133 [6] Table 8.2.2.2.5-1-1.

 If all subtests pass, the test passes.
 If one subtest fails, the test fails.